Gabrieltgaldino/NRG_QT/docs/source/software_description/IsoMIF.rst

 Results
 -------

-The visual output of each Molecular Interaction Field (MIF) and the visual output of IsoMIF matching both binding sites are shown in the Pymol interface in a group called "IsoMIF".
+The visual output of each Molecular Interaction Field (MIF) and the visual output of IsoMIF matching both binding sites are shown in the PyMOL interface in a group called "IsoMIF".
 Each sphere around the binding site indicates one of the six probes (hydrophobic, aromatic, H-bond donor/acceptor, and positive/negative charge).
 In the IsoMIF visual output, the larger the sphere, the higher the similarity at that point.

 The Tanimoto coefficient of the IsoMIF against all DUD-E targets of different families is plotted in an HTML file.
 The z-scores and p-values are only significant when the user has indicated a ligand selection for both targets before running IsoMIF.